cotonne/cotonne.github.io/_posts/2018-06-07-crafting-secure-software.md

 Another reason is the messy code.
 The lack of consistency can be seen in the manipulation of quantity.
 Also, The cognitive charge to understand the code doesn't help to view the "big picture".
 The lack of tests goes in the way if you want to refactor the code.

-A quote that clearly states this situation is: *"You can't have quality without security."*
+A quote that states this situation is: *"You can't have quality without security."*

 # Crafting secure software

 Let's explore the relation between Security and Quality.
 You can have Quality by crafting software.
-Crafting here means applying quality-code technics like TDD, Clean Coe, Pair Programming, ... in order to get a well-design software which answers to all the requirements of your business.
+Crafting here means applying quality-code technics like TDD, Clean Coe, Pair Programming, ... to get a well-design software which answers to all the requirements of your business.

 Given the fact we want to maximize the security aspect for an amount of time, we should focus on the central/core/money generating/business sensitive part of your application.
 Hardening it will also prevent new vulnerabilities to appear when you change the rest.
 It does mean that the new technologies will come with vulnerability-free features ;).